ElSombrero2/celerity/README.md

     - [x] Command that open a specific project in vscode
 - [ ] Create a GUI
     - [ ] Create a GUI model
-    - [ ] Show the list of all current project in your based project folder
     - [ ] Allow you to see the list of all project with:
         - Creation Date
         - Last commit and the current branch of the project